Zig & Sharko: Spin-off

 In 2021, a spin-off series was created by Alexandre Simard, Mathieu Peters-Houg and Lucille Briand for Xilam, named The Adventures of Bernie.
 The series focused on the titular character who, while helping Zig in his next scheme to target and eat Marina, is sent off their island home in a freak accident and ends up in the depths of the rock-bottom ocean.
 The episodes focus on Bernie's endeavors in using his intelligence and inventive skills to find a way back home, and to Zig, all while meeting with a variety of new characters along the way.
 The series takes place in the same universe with a different art style like Oggy and the Cockroaches: Next Generation, and employs silent slapstick humor, but with each episode being three and a half minutes long – with the exception of the first episode.

-Broadcast

-Zig & Sharko originated in France where it aired on Canal+ Family for the first season and on Gulli for seasons two and onwards.

-In the United States the series is available to stream on Netflix (seasons two and three only), Tubi, The Roku Channel, and the official Zig & Sharko YouTube channel.

-In India it aired on Nickelodeon then later Nickelodeon Sonic.

-It also airs in Italy on K2.